 - Even Bad Men Love Their Mamas: Francesco is slowly threatening Amy and Rory's desperately trying to get his attention.
 After several failed insults, Rory successfully enrages him by insulting his mother.

 - Fee Fi Faux Pas: The cake scene.

-- Genre Savvy: Rory cuts off the Doctor's 'it's bigger on the inside' speech by pointing out that he's been doing some reading up on 'the latest theories' since their encounter with Prisoner Zero.
-The Doctor is a little pissed off:
+- Genre Savvy: Rory cuts off the Doctor's "it's bigger on the inside" speech by pointing out that he's been doing some reading up on "the latest theories" since their encounter with Prisoner Zero.
+The Doctor is a little miffed about that:

 - Glamour Failure